Accessibility Skip to main content

 • Further work to review our pay and grading structure to ensure that it remains transparent and free from gender bias.

 • The Council has been reviewing its overall Pay Policy to provide clarity and transparency in relation to Market Forces and Market Supplements.
-We review all Market Supplements on an annual basis to ensure that these are appropriate and reflect market conditions.
-Our Recruitment Strategy and associated policy and processes will be reviewed to ensure that the Council continues to attract and retain a diverse workforce.
+We seek to review all Market Supplements on an annual basis to ensure that these are appropriate and reflect market conditions, subject to operational needs.
+A new Recruitment Strategy is currently in development and any associated policies and processes will be reviewed to ensure that the Council continues to attract and retain a diverse workforce.

 • Regular Audits of Job Evaluations Grading outcomes to ensure consistency, fairness and equality of approach and compliance to scheme.